(The Garrison), Millport, Isle of Cumbrae

 railway and at the front outside some very nice gardens.

-The grounds are often used for festivals, the Country & Western one
+The grounds are often used for festivals, the country and western one

 being a popular event, but also car rallies (of the vintage/classic car variety).